Hannsjörg Voth

 Hannsjörg Voth is a German artist.
 His works in monumental form include Himmelstreppe, Goldene Spirale, and Stadt des Orion in the Plaine de Marha in Drâa-Tafilalet, Morocco.
 His art was part of the exhibition “Future Bodies from a Recent Past—Sculpture, Technology, and the Body since the 1950s” at Museum Brandhorst.

+Land art

+Voth is internationally known member of the land art movement.
+Land art is built with natural materials and in nature.
+Land art is supposed to be subject to natural processes such as deterioration.
+Between 1980 and 2003 Voth built three structures in Morocco.
+The Stairway to Heaven in 1987, the Golden Spiral in 1997, and the City of Orion in 2003.
+The structures are open to the public by day and the travel company Epic Travel has been granted the exclusive permission from Voth's foundation for luxury overnight camps.